marmotgraph/marmotgraph-core/docs/permissions.md

 # Permissions

-The EBRAINS Knowledge Graph allows a very fine-granular way of managing permissions.
-To organize the various access permission aspects, the KG knows the following concepts:
+The MarmotGraph allows a very fine-granular way of managing permissions.
+To organize the various access permission aspects, the MarmotGraph knows the following concepts:

 ## Spaces
 "Spaces" are logical units which define the access rights for individuals or groups of users.

 By default, a space is a configurable area for which the permissions have to be explicitly defined (see [authorization](authorization.html)).
-Additionally, the KG knows two special spaces:
+Additionally, the MarmotGraph knows two special spaces:

 ### "myspace"
 The "myspace" is the personal space of an authenticated user.
 It means that any user who is logged is an administrator